 Networking on all continents – this is how our students experience their study abroad semester.
-While spending six semesters abroad in the USA, Asia, Africa, Australia or Europe, our students get in touch new cultures.
+While spending six month abroad in the USA, Asia, Africa, Australia or Europe, our students get in touch new cultures.
 These are the stories of BiTS students who used this amazing possibility to explore the world.

 "The parrot was suddenly sitting right in front of my window on a tree.
 Even though the winter weather does not give you the impression that you are on the other side of the world, this moment was definitely an eye opener."
 BiTS student Charlotte Dahms spends her semester abroad at Unitec Institute for Technology in Auckland, New Zealand.
 She gave us an insight of her life “from the end of the world."